jouwdan/tutors-final-project/README.md

 # The Tutors Monorepo

+My next task was to create a monorepo for the Tutors project.
+This was done to create a single repository which developers can work in on all parts of the Tutors Open Source Project, instead of requiring them to pull multiple repositories to make changes.
+This provided a more streamlined development experience for contributors to the project.
+After a lot of research and consideration, I decided that the monorepo would be made using [Turborepo](https://turbo.build), a tool for managing monorepos.

 ## Turborepo

+Turborepo is a tool for managing monorepos.
+It is a command line tool which allows developers to create a monorepo using a single command.
+The reason I decided to proceed with Turborepo over other monorepo tools such as [Lerna](https://lerna.js.org/) and [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) is that is is built by a well-backed company (Vercel) and is actively maintained.
+It is very well documented and provides a lot of features out of the box, such as the ability to run scripts across multiple packages in the monorepo, and the ability to run scripts in parallel.
+It also provides a lot of flexibility in terms of how the monorepo is structured, which allowed be to to create a monorepo which suited the Tutors Project's needs.

+## Creating the Tutors Monorepo

+Before starting to create the monorepo, I had to decide on the structure of the monorepo.
+After considering this with Eamonn, we decided to structure the monorepo in the following way:

+The root of the monorepo would contain the following folders:

+- `apps` - this would contain all of the command line applications in the monorepo
+- `components` - this would contain the reusable components of the monorepo
+- `sites` - this would contain the frontend websites of the monorepo

+This structure would allow us to create a monorepo which would be easy to navigate and would allow us to easily add new applications and components to the monorepo in the future.
+We wanted to get the monorepo up and running in a timely manner, to attract developers to the project during the Hacktoberfest 2022 event and to make sure that the monorepo was easy to navigate and understand for the new contributors that would come on board to the project.

 ## The Tutors Design System

+Alongside the monorepo, I decided to put time into building out a design system for the Tutors project.
+This was done to provide a consistent user experience across all of the Tutors applications and to make it easier for developers to contribute to the project.
+Thus, the `tutors-ui` package was created.
+In order to fill out this package with components, I taken an [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) approach to the design system.
+This approach involved breaking down the design system into smaller components, which could then be combined to create more complex components.
+This approach allowed for a more modular design system, which can be easily extended and modified in the future.

 # Hacktoberfest 2022

 # GDG Glasgow 2022

 November 2022 - talk about tutors at GDG Glasgow

+# SvelteKit & Skeleton

 # State of the Art